 Admission to Candidacy Requirements

-Students may apply for candidacy after passing the two-stage qualifying exam and completion of coursework.
+Students may apply for candidacy after passing the two-stage qualifying exam.

 Continuous Enrollment Policy